FTLam11/fronk-tolks/README.md

 ## What type of test is this?

 * The test type dictates how granular the details are.
-* Different types will require different test approaches/tools.
+* Different types require different test approaches/tools.

 ---